Scientists found that honeybees are attracted to fungicides and herbicides. Honeybees have a deadly attraction to the chemicals in Roundup.

 The team is now investigating how the bees are able to detect the pesticides.

-This study was published in the journal Scientific Reports.
+The study that informed this article was published in the journal Scientific Reports.

 Featured image: Fungicides are among the top contaminants of honey bee hives and can interfere with the bees’ ability to metabolize other pesticides.
 Credit: L. Brian Stauffer.